kassi-bertrand/machine-learning-notes/09-Build a Transformer from scratch/README.md

 # How to run NanoGPT

-# How did I train NanoGPT on "Shakespeare" dataset?
+# NanoGPT on "Shakespeare" dataset
-I essentially followed the instructions on the NanoGPT repository.
-It's just that I performed the experiment on the compute cluster of my school.
-I followed these steps:
+I followed the instructions on the [NanoGPT](https://github.com/karpathy/nanoGPT) repository.
+It's just that I performed the experiment on my school's compute cluster.
+I did the following:

 1. Acquired an interactive compute node using the following command: